Tammy Beaumont: International

+Career summary

-Beaumont has scored a total of 14 centuries in international cricket, one in test matches, 12 in One Day Internationals, and one in Twenty20 International matches.
+As of November 2025, Beaumont has recorded over 7000 runs with 14 international centuries – 1 in Test cricket, 12 in One Day Internationals, and 1 in Twenty20 International.

 Her only Test century was as a double century, scoring 208 against Australia in the 2023 Women's Ashes series at Trent Bridge.
 During the innings she broke Betty Snowball’s record of 189 to register the highest individual score by an English woman in Test cricket; the record had stood since 1935.